Concussion Expert to Speak at Commencement

 The Mitchell Center will open for the general public at noon.

-Guests are encouraged to access the campus by USA South Drive or Stadium Boulevard.
+Guests are encouraged to access the campus by USA South Drive or Jaguar Boulevard.

 Directional signs will direct guests to parking lots.